atomisthq/docs/docs/user/index.md

     platform.
 Bot users cannot create channels, cannot join channels unless they are invited by a non-bot channel member, and cannot see messages in channels where they are not a member.
-In other words, a bot might join your team when an authorization occurs, but it doesn't become a real part of your team until it has been invited to channels.
 2. Atomist requests a scope called "Modify public channels".
-    This scope allows Atomist to help you setup channels to bring information from external systems into Slack.
-For example, when you create a project in a new GitHub repo, Atomist can help you direct events from that project into a new channel that only people working on that project decide to join.
-The Atomist app creates new channels on behalf of the user who first authorizes Atomist.
+    This scope allows Atomist to help you setup channels.
+For example, when you create a project in a new GitHub repo, Atomist can create a Slack channel to go with it.

+!!!
+Note
+    The Atomist app
+    creates new channels on behalf of the user who first authorizes Atomist.

 ### Slack team ID

-Some operations, like [connecting your CI with Atomist][ci], require your Slack team ID, which the Atomist bot is happy to tell you.
-Once you've added Atomist to your Slack team, invite the Atomist bot to a channel and send it the `team` message.
+Some operations, like [connecting your CI with Atomist][ci], need you to pass in your Slack team ID.
+To get your Slack team ID, send `team` to the Atomist bot.

 ```
 you> /invite @atomist